niyatisingal/rag-nsingal/docs/migration_guide.md

 ## Migration Guide: v2.2.0 to v2.3.0

 This guide summarizes the key API changes and new features introduced in [NVIDIA RAG Blueprint](readme.md) v2.3.0.
-Update your integrations to take advantage of the new confidence threshold filtering capability and prepare for upcoming deprecations.
+Update your integrations to take advantage of the new confidence threshold filtering capability, enhanced summarization features, and prepare for upcoming deprecations.

 ### API changes